appium/appium-espresso-driver/docs/reference/insecure-features.md

 Enables automatic download of a ChromeDriver binary compatible with the active webview.
 Only relevant in a webview context.

+Refer to the [Hybrid Mode guide](../guides/hybrid.md) for more details.

 ## `emulator_console`

 Enables execution of Android emulator telnet console interface commands using the